 If more pesticide is mixed with water than needed, it is better to spray out where the label allows instead of storing it.
 Never pour pesticides down the drain because most of them are hazardous to fish and aquatic animals.
 A better solution is to use a sprayer such as Ortho Dial'N'Spray that only mixes in the water as it is sprayed.
 The pesticide still in the jar can be poured back into the original container with no waste.

 Wash face and hands before eating, drinking or using the bathroom.
 When finished spraying, put all clothes directly into the washing machine or into a bag to keep it separate from the rest of the laundry.
 Then, take a shower.

 Resistance to a pesticide will eventually appear if the same product is used repeatedly.
 It is important to rotate between pesticides with different modes of action (groups) to prevent resistance.

-Additional information on pest control can be found on these websites:
+Additional information on pest control with pictures of pests and recommended controls can be found on these websites:

 Washington State University Hortsense

 Fruit Tree Tips